-The table below shows management fees paid by the Fund for the fiscal years ended February 28:
+The table below shows management fees paid by the Fund for the fiscal years ended February 28 or 29, as applicable:

 PORTFOLIO MANAGERS

 Andrew Serowik, Todd Alberico, Gabriel Tan, and Brian Cooper serve as the Fund's portfolio managers (the "Portfolio Managers").
 This section includes information about the Portfolio Managers, including information about compensation, other accounts managed, and the dollar range of Shares owned.